rapsoj/jitter-site/_posts/2021-01-15-canada-housing-supply.md

 | 2000-2010 | 163.1                                               |
 | 2010-2020 | 228.3                                               |

-# How do you interpret the ratio of housing completions to population growth?
+# How can the ratio of housing completions to population growth be interpreted?

 Understanding housing completions in terms of houses built per population increase can be somewhat unintuitive.
 To produce a more accessible metric, the ratio can be flipped to show the population increase per housing completion.
 For example, instead of saying that 483.8 houses were built for every 1,000 people added to the Canadian population between 2010 to 2020, it can be said that one house was built for every 2.07 people that were added to the population.